 Harvard Humanitarian Studies Initiative

 The Humanitarian Studies Initiative is a two-week seminar for graduate students in essential crisis management skills.
-The MIT Humanitarian Response Lab provides the logistics curriculum for the course and facilitates logistics meetings during an immersive, weekend simulation.
+The MIT Humanitarian Supply Chain Lab provides the logistics curriculum for the course and facilitates logistics meetings during an immersive, weekend simulation.
 For more information, please visit the Harvard Humanitarian Academy and the Harvard Humanitarian Initiative.

 MIT Degree and Research Programs